kenne839/LCD_PICTURE_GEN/README.md

 # LCD_PICTURE_GEN
-A small application to generate C-code strings for use in a variety of LCD based on user defined bitmaps
+A small application to generate C-code strings for use in a variety of LCD based on user defined bitmaps using WXPYTHON in python 2.7